 What is a password-protected server and why you might need to connect securely

 If you’re managing a remote server, you’re probably dealing with sensitive data, configuration files, and sometimes production workloads.
 A password-protected server simply means you need credentials to access it.
 That credential could be a password, a private/public key pair, or a combination like key-based login plus a secondary factor.
 Why care?
 Password-based access is vulnerable to credential theft, brute-force attacks, and phishing.
 The safer, modern approach is to use SSH keys especially ed25519 and to harden the SSH server configuration so password login is disabled or tightly controlled.
+Connect to microsoft exchange server in outlook a comprehensive guide 2026

 Key takeaways: